You may apply to export live animals including horses, cattle, sheep, pigs, poultry, captive birds and hatching eggs following the instructions below.

 If you need digital help to complete an application for an Export Health Certificate (EHC) please contact your regional DAERA Direct Office for assistance.

-If there is insufficient space on the EHC application to record full product details you need to complete a schedule and submit this with your application.
-The schedule and instructions for completion are available using the link below:
+If there is insufficient space on the EHC application to record all the required details, complete a schedule and submit this with your application.
+Follow the link below and select “Supplementary Schedule – Generic”.

 Nomination of Certifying Veterinarian (Authorised Private Veterinary Practitioner (aPVP))

 Exporters should complete a nominate Authorised Veterinary Practitioner (aPVP) template and submit this with their application.
-All export documentation will be issued directly to the nominated aPVP once we have processed the application.
+All export documentation will be issued directly to the nominated aPVP once DAERA has processed the application.

 - DAERA Premises List